-"CC," which stands for carbon copy, is a familiar phrase in e-mail, but can also be used in business letters and legal documents.
+CC, which stands for "carbon copy", is a familiar phrase in email, but can also be used in business letters and legal documents.
 This can be especially useful for letters you want to spend up a company or organizational chain, letting each recipient know exactly who else received the same document.

 • A letter

-Under your signature, type cc.
-Put two to four spaces between your signature and the CC line.
+Under your signature, type "CC" and place two to four spaces between your signature and the CC line.
 Now enter the names of everyone who will be CC'd on this letter.